 The Court has already considered and granted a petition asking a question almost identical to the one here.
 See New York, 141 S. Ct.
 1370.
-In that case, the United States guite correctly stressed both the importance of the question and the circuit splits on The incoming Biden Administration appears to have gambled that this Court would deny certiorari due to the change in administration, rather than withdraw their petitions in a posture where Petitioners could simply have picked up defense of the Rule.
+In that case, the United States guite correctly stressed both the importance of the question and the circuit splits on the issues.
+The incoming Biden Administration appears to have gambled that this Court would deny certiorari due to the change in administration, rather than withdraw their petitions in a posture where Petitioners could simply have picked up defense of the Rule.
 That gamble badly miscalculated this Court's view of the cert. worthiness of this case.
-But rather than pursue ${ m the}$ petitions thev affirmatively elected to stand on, they reacted to this Court's grant of review with an unprecedented and collusive abdication of their defense of the Rule.
+But rather than pursue the petitions they had affirmatively elected to stand on, they reacted to this Court's grant of review with an unprecedented and collusive abdication of their defense of the Rule.

 The question is, if anything, now even more important than when this Court previously granted review.
 The United States withdrew and leveraged a single district court's cursory vacatur-all while evading this Court's review of questions that this Court already concluded warranted review.
 The Court should grant this petition because the question remains important and the Court should view respondents' avoidance of this Court's review "with a critical eye."
-Knox, 567 U.S. at 307.
+Knox v.
+Serv.
+Emp.
+Int'l Union, Loc.
+1000, 567 U.S. 298, 307 (2012).